nchagti/neolatdracor/scripts/scripts.md

 # Meta Data Scripts

-This repo uses several Nodejs scripts to maintain the meta data file [meta.yaml](meta.yaml).
+This directory houses contains Nodejs scripts to handle the meta data from [meta.yaml](meta.yaml).

 ## Prerequisites

-To run the script [Nodejs](https://nodejs.org/en/download) needs to be installed.
+To run the scripts [Nodejs](https://nodejs.org/en/download) needs to be installed.
 To be able to use the [pnpm](https://pnpm.io) package manager run `corepack enable pnpm` once.